thehatkid/WPRelive/README.md

 uvicorn --host 0.0.0.0 --port 80 wprelive.app:app
 ```

-You also need DNS server that will redirect `api.m.bing.net` hostname to your host address.
+You also need DNS server that will redirect `api.m.bing.net` and `appservice.m.bing.net` hostnames
+to your host address.

 If you are about to host locally on Windows and have Wi-Fi hotspot, you can use your PC as DNS server.
 You need to append text in `%SystemRoot%\System32\drivers\etc\hosts` file:
 ```
 <Your Host IP Address> api.m.bing.net
+<Your Host IP Address> appservice.m.bing.net
 ```
 Then turn on Wi-Fi hotspot and connect your Windows Phone to your hotspot network.